harryziyuhe/amberharrywedding/PLAN.md

 ## Summary

 This site is a multi-page editorial wedding website built as static HTML and CSS with minimal vanilla JavaScript.
-The current scope includes `Schedule`, `Travel`, `Things to Do`, `FAQ`, and `Registry` pages, all tied together by a shared visual system, primary navigation, refined typography, and an asset-free artistic direction using CSS atmosphere and inline SVG icons.
-The FAQ page now uses foldable disclosure rows so guests can open only the details they need.
+The current scope includes `Schedule`, `Travel`, `Things to Do`, `FAQ`, and `Registry` pages, all tied together by a shared visual system, primary navigation, refined typography, page-specific photography, and an asset-light artistic direction using CSS atmosphere, inline SVG icons, and curated images.
+The FAQ page now uses foldable disclosure rows so guests can open only the details they need, and page photography is presented with a compact but aggressive gradient-based transition treatment so the images' built-in white fade dissolves into the warmer page background without reading as a border or washing out nearby text.

 ## Key Changes